Barbara Res: Career

 Res began working in construction in 1971 and began to work for Donald Trump in a junior position during his first construction in Manhattan, the Grand Hyatt.

 Res joined the Trump Organization in 1980 and then worked for Trump over the course of eighteen years as a vice president, senior vice president, and executive vice president.
 Res was hired by Trump to lead construction on Trump Tower as Vice President in charge of construction when she was thirty-one years old, and helped build Trump Tower between 1980 and 1984.
-Res was the first woman to oversee a major NYC construction site, and worked with Trump on some of his biggest projects, including the renovation of New York's Plaza Hotel.
+Res was one of the first woman to oversee a major NYC construction site, and worked with Trump on some of his biggest projects, including the renovation of New York's Plaza Hotel.
 Michael Kruse writes for Politico Magazine that Res quit the Trump Organization after she was "unwilling any longer to take Trump’s explosive moods and turbulent treatment."

 Res was selected to join the construction panel of the American Arbitration Association for arbitration and mediation in 2003.
 Res joined Digibuild, the creator of a unique construction management software platform built with blockchain technology as Senior Vice President.
 Res has publicly spoken about women in the construction business throughout the United States and in England.